microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 1. If partitions were specified in the config, customize the disk partitions.

+   Otherwise, if the [resetpartitionsuuidstype](#resetpartitionsuuidstype-string) value is specified, then the partitions' UUIDs are changed.

 2. Override the `/etc/resolv.conf` file with the version from the host OS.

 3. Update packages: